aspose-diagram/Aspose.Diagram-Documentation/german/pythonnet/developer-guide/converting/convert-visio-to-other-files/_index.de.md

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXml.py" >}}

-## **Nach XPS exportieren**
+## **Export to XPS**
- In diesem Artikel wird erläutert, wie Sie eine Microsoft Visio diagram mithilfe von XPS exportieren[Aspose.Diagram für Python über .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.
 Verwenden Sie den Klassenkonstruktor [Diagram], um die diagram-Dateien zu lesen, und die Save-Methode, um diagram in ein beliebiges unterstütztes Bildformat zu exportieren.

-Die Codeausschnitte in diesem Artikel verwenden die folgende diagram als Eingabe.
-Sie können auch andere diagram-Formate (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX oder VSX) verwenden.
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 |**Das Quelldokument.**|
 |:- |
 |![todo: Bild_alt_Text](how-to-convert-a-visio-diagram_5.png)|

-So exportieren Sie VSD diagram nach XPS:
+To export VSD diagram to XPS:

 1. Erstellen Sie eine Instanz der Klasse Diagram.
-1. Rufen Sie die Save-Methode der Klasse Diagram auf und legen Sie XPS als Ausgabeformat fest.
+1. Call the Diagram class' Save method and set XPS as the output format.
-### **Microsoft Visio Zeichnung nach XPS exportieren**
+### **Export Microsoft Visio Drawing to XPS**
-Die Codebeispiele zeigen, wie Sie Microsoft Visio Drawing mit C# nach XPS exportieren.
+The code samples show how to export Microsoft Visio Drawing to XPS using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXps.py" >}}

-## **Exportieren Sie eine Diagram in SVG**
+## **Export a Diagram to SVG**
-In diesem Artikel wird erläutert, wie Sie eine Microsoft Visio diagram in SVG (Scalable Vector Graphics) exportieren[Aspose.Diagram für Python über .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.

 Verwenden Sie den Klassenkonstruktor [Diagram], um die diagram-Dateien zu lesen, und die Save-Methode, um diagram in ein beliebiges unterstütztes Bildformat zu exportieren.

-Führen Sie die folgenden Schritte aus, um VSD diagram in SVG zu exportieren:
+To export VSD diagram to SVG, perform the following steps:

 1. Erstellen Sie eine Instanz der Klasse Diagram.
-1. Rufen Sie die Save-Methode der Klasse auf und legen Sie SVG als Exportformat fest.
+1. Call the class' Save method and set SVG as the export format.
-### **Microsoft Visio Zeichnung in SVG exportieren**
+### **Export Microsoft Visio Drawing to SVG**
-Die Codebeispiele zeigen, wie ein diagram mithilfe von C# in SVG exportiert wird.
+The code samples show how to export a diagram to SVG using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToSvg.py" >}}